NatsuNTX/Hatsu/README.md

 ## License
 This Project Is License Under ***ISC*** meaning You can do Whatever You Want with this Code in this Project
 ## Note
-This Project is Still Under development, sooo is not 100% Completed
+This Project is ~~Still Under development, sooo is not 100% Completed~~ Completed